wazuh/wazuh-documentation/source/user-manual/binaries/tools/syscheck_control.rst

 syscheck_control
 ================

-``syscheck_control`` provides an interface for managing and viewing the integrity checking database.
+The syscheck_control program provides an interface for managing and viewing the integrity checking database.

 +--------------------------+---------------------------------------------------+
 | Options                  | Descriptions                                      |